What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Photosynthesis produces two outputs:

-A very common exam trap: students are asked where glucose goes after photosynthesis.
+A common exam trap: students are asked where glucose goes after photosynthesis.
 The correct answer covers multiple uses — respiration, conversion to starch for storage, conversion to cellulose for cell walls, and conversion to amino acids with the addition of nitrogen.
-Make sure you know all four.
+Know all four.

 Fact 4: Three Factors Limit the Rate of Photosynthesis